Kosuketf2/HighlanderPugStatsEU/README.md

 # HighlanderPugStatsEU
 Built using Python,Flask,React,Node.js

-Open API which can gather and sort logs from Logs.tf from HL.tf2pickup.EU with a timeframe of Overall or past 30 days and display them in a table with UI tools to sort, throught the data
+Has a API which can gather and sort logs from Logs.tf from HL.tf2pickup.EU with a timeframe of Overall or past 30 days and display them in a table with UI tools to sort, throught the data

 To Run: